actgardner/actgardner.github.io/about.md

 permalink: /about/
 ---

 My name is Alysha Gardner.
-I'm a transgender woman working in the tech industry, with a focus on Data and Operations.
+I'm a non-binary software engineer with a focus on Data and Operations.
 I've worked as an IC and technical lead on projects working with Apache Hadoop, Spark, Kafka, Golang, Kubernetes, AWS and Google Cloud.
 I love learning about databases, OS internals (Windows, Linux and others) and distributed systems.